 Anti Discrimination Law

-Anno accademico 2017/2018
+Anno accademico 2022/2023

 - Codice attività didattica

-Prof. Mia Caielli (Titolare del corso)
+- Prof.ssa Mia Caielli (Titolare del corso)

-Corso di studio
+- Corso di studio

 Laurea magistrale in European Legal Studies - a Torino (D.M.
 270/2004)[0703M21]

-SSD attività didattica
+- SSD attività didattica

-IUS/21 - diritto pubblico comparato
+- IUS/21 - diritto pubblico comparato

 Risultati dell'apprendimento attesi

-Particular attention will be paid to recent developments in the protection of the right to non discrimination on the basis of gender, race, religion, age, disability at the European level in light of the most significant domestic constitutional case-law as well as through the European Court of Human Rights and and the Court of Justice of the European Union leading cases.
+Particular attention will be paid to recent developments in the protection from discrimination on the basis of sex, gender identity, sexual orientation, race, religion, age, disability at the European level in light of the most significant domestic constitutional case-law as well as through the European Court of Human Rights and and the Court of Justice of the European Union leading cases.